sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 With these internal and external activities, the strategy and action plan constitute practical instruments to help achieve the digital transformation of ESDC.

-### Open First Center of Enablement (CoE)
+### Open First Centre of Enablement (CoE)

-This strategy is firmly rooted in the ESDC's and the wider GC policy context.
+This strategy is firmly rooted in ESDC's and the wider GC policy context.
 For it to succeed, a proper enabling environment must be put in place to guide, encourage and nudge change across the organisation.

 The strategy and the action plan are inextricably linked.